Skip to main content

 Tying in with data science services, AI and machine learning, customer intelligence tools can be used conjunctively to harvest valuable insights from widely dispersed and oftentimes raw customer data.
 Fintech companies can use customer intelligence platforms to gather and analyse customer information including basic details, brand interactions, and customer survey data.

 Furthermore, powerful linguistic analysis, language identification and pattern matcher annotators can garner a wealth of voice-indicative data from telephone conversations between customers and customer service call centres—most of which is unstructured and untapped.
 This technology can help brands understand a customer’s intention when they call, their behaviour, and their perception of the brand/product/service they’re calling about.
-In doing so, it will enable companies to better adapt their services to meet customer expectations.
+In doing so, it will enable companies to better adapt their services to improve customer experience.

 6. Cybersecurity